Silvenga/silvenga.com/input/posts/psa-what-keeb-monkey-pc-status-monitor-hides.md

 ### With a Grain of Salt

-My personal concussion (with a huge grain of salt):
+My personal conclusion (with a huge grain of salt):
 - The _KeebMonkey PC Status Monitor_ software is purposefully obfuscated, making reverse engineering difficult.
 - The _KeebMonkey PC Status Monitor_ software has a high degree of access to the operating system, nefarious things could be hidden in the software that would be difficult to find.
 - Hidden inside of the _KeebMonkey PC Status Monitor_ software are binaries of Aida64 and a Aida64 product key in violation of FinalWire's (Aida64's developers) licensing agreements that are publicly viewable.
 The license used with Aida64 is questionable, and may be pirated.